 The file that accompanies a candidate’s request for tenure and/or promotion must contain specific evidence and supplementary materials that will enable the committee to read, understand, and act on the request.
 The candidate is responsible for ensuring that the file is complete and that it clearly communicates to the committee all evidence of meeting the relevant criteria.

 7.9 CONTENTS OF THE PROMOTION AND TENURE FILE The file that accompanies a candidate’s request for tenure and/or promotion must contain specific evidence and supplementary materials that will enable the committee to read, understand, and act on the request.
 The candidate is responsible for ensuring that the file is complete and that it clearly communicates to the committee all evidence of meeting the relevant criteria.
 Each college has its own set of requirements for the preparation of the promotion and tenure credentials file.
-For the promotion and tenure file requirements followed by the College of Arts and Sciences, see Appendix I; for the requirements followed in the College of Business, see Appendix J; and for the College of Education, see Appendix K.
+These documents are maintained by the Office of the Provost on their website following approval by the UFAC in accordance with §§ 2.6.3.2 and 7.11.
+The credentials file shall contain the following major sections:

+Official Communications in the Tenure Process

+Faculty Data Sheet and Appointment/Promotion Letters

+Faculty Annual Activity Reports

+Annual Performance Reviews

+Curriculum Vitae

+Letters of Recommendation

+Rationale Statement

+Evidence in Support of Teaching Criteria

+Evidence in Support of Scholarship and Professional Development Criteria

+Evidence in Support of Service Criteria

 7.10 EXPECTATIONS FOR THE CONSTITUENTS IN THE PROMOTION AND TENURE PROCESS Each college has expressed a set of expectations for each of the constituents in the promotion and tenure process.
-For the expectations expressed by the College of Arts and Sciences, see Appendix I; for the College of Business, see Appendix J; and for the College of Education, see Appendix K.
+These documents are maintained by the Office of the Provost on their website following approval by the UFAC in accordance with §§ 2.6.3.2 and 7.11.

-7.11 THE UNIVERSITY’S EXPECTATIONS FOR THE PROMOTION AND TENURE PROCESS The University Faculty Affairs Committee (UFAC) is charged with oversight of the promotion and tenure criteria and processes used by all colleges at the University (see §2.6.3).
-The goal of this oversight process is to ensure that the promotion and tenure criteria and procedures as established by each college are clearly stated and in parallel with one another.
-Additionally, the UFAC is charged with ensuring that promotion and tenure criteria and procedures of each college adhere to the guidelines established in the Faculty Handbook, and that any changes undergo an oversight review prior to implementation.
+7.11 THE UNIVERSITY’S EXPECTATIONS FOR THE PROMOTION AND TENURE PROCESS The University Faculty Affairs Committee (UFAC) is charged with oversight of the University’s promotion and tenure criteria and processes (see §2.6.3).
+The goal of this oversight process is to ensure that the promotion and tenure procedures as established by each college, as well as departmental guidelines for meeting University criteria for promotion and tenure, adhere to the expectations established in the Faculty Handbook, and that any changes undergo an oversight review prior to implementation.

+7.11.1 Procedure for UFAC Oversight University-level changes to promotion and tenure criteria and/or procedures in this section of the Faculty Handbook are addressed by UFAC at the request of UFC or other stakeholders, as covered under typical faculty governance procedures.
+For changes in promotion and tenure materials located on the Provost’s website (e.g., college-level promotion and tenure procedures; departmental guidelines), materials must be submitted to UFAC for review and approval prior to implementation.
+These materials must be submitted by January 31.

 7.12 PROMOTION AND TENURE APPPEALS

-7.12.1 Appeal of the Promotion and Tenure Committee’s Recommendation [See Motion 3.1 above]See §7.8 for deadlines involved in this process.
-Details regarding procedures for appealing the P&T Committee’s recommendation are contained in the relevant appendix outlining the college’s tenure and promotion policy and procedures.
-For the College of Arts and Sciences, see Appendix I; for the College of Business, see Appendix J; and for the College of Education, see Appendix K.
+7.12.1 Appeal of the Promotion and Tenure Committee’s Recommendation [See Motion 3.1 above]